lguarnieri88/notes/_notes/Writing/Politics and the English Language.md

+---
-# Politics and the English Language
+title: Politics and the English Language
-#Zettelkasten #RefNote/article #publish
+---

 Source: Essay from 1946 by George Orwell